davidsneighbour/components/netlification/README.md

   ```
   You can add a status property, if you wish to output any other code than 301 for the redirect.
 The status property is absolutely optional and should be only used for special redirect cases.

+##### Disable internal alias creation in Hugo

+If you are using Netlification you can speed up Hugo's page creation process a little bit by setting the config variable `disableAliases` to `true`.
+This will disable the default behaviour of creating an HTML file per alias to redirect via meta tags.

 #### Headers

 Netlification uses considerate caching options.
 Stylesheets, javascripts, images and other media files are cached for a full year.
 Netlification expects you to use Hugo pipes to create those files, which will result in unique URLs after you change the content of the files.